So you want to help someone get out of the Jehovah's Witnesses?

 To believe otherwise could lead to the same trap of religious arrogance that Witnesses are caught in.
 Last summer, I had the opportunity to speak to a church group about how to preach to Jehovah's Witnesses; the hostility to others' faiths and rigid thinking that I observed in this group convinced me that they weren't doing anybody any favors by proselytizing to Jehovah's Witnesses.

-When I was a Witness, I'd hear about people who married "out of the truth"—a horrible, possibly fatal, decision, in the Watchtower Society's view.
-Their reasons for doing so were a usually a variation on the theme of "he shows me more love than most Witnesses."
+When I was a Witness, I'd hear about people who married "out of the truth"—a seemingly horrible, possibly fatal, decision.
+Their reasons?
+They'd usually say: "He shows me more love than most Witnesses."
 Ha!
 Therein lies the key.
 To illustrate: